scottkurz/application-stack-samples/java-openliberty/jpa/README.md

 A Backing Service Operator that is "bind-able," in other words a Backing Service Operator that exposes binding information in secrets, config maps, status, and/or spec attributes.
 The Backing Service Operator may represent a database or other services required by applications.
-We'll use [Crunchy Data PostgreSQL Operator](https://operatorhub.io/operator/postgresql) to demonstrate a sample use case.
+We'll use Dev4Devs PostgreSQL Operator found in the OperatorHub to demonstrate a sample use case.

 #### Install the Service Binding Operator